-Finally, the dye on the sides of the casting that was not efficiently rinsed away during the rinsing process, slowly dissipate into the area of interest.
-Throughout the analysis these false positives have been omitted from the results, but it is possible that small porosities that would normally have been identified, has been obscured by the coloring from the edges.
-As the porosities are most likely to form at the center of a section, away from the edges, it is less likely that this phenomenon have influenced the results.
-Albeit, the sections are small, and the edge-penetrant may very well reach parts of the casting that can be expected to have porosities.
+Finally, the dye on the sides of the casting that was not efficiently rinsed away during the rinsing process slowly dissipates into the area of interest.
+Throughout the analysis these false positives have been omitted from the results, but it is possible that small porosities that would normally have been identified have been obscured by the coloring from the edges.
+As the porosities are most likely to form at the center of a section, away from the edges, it is less likely that this phenomenon has influenced the results.
+Albeit, the sections are small and the edgepenetrant may very well reach parts of the casting, it can be expected to have porosities.